Swizec/react-d3js-es6-ebook/manuscript/the-new-meat.md

 I like keeping small subcomponents like this in the same file as their parent.
 They don't work on their own so there's no reusability benefit from keeping them separate.
 And they're small enough that separating them doesn't help readability either.

-{crop-start: 120, crop-end: 150, format: javascript, line-numbers: false}
+{crop-start: 120, crop-end: 150, format: javascript, line-numbers: off}
 ![HistogramBar component](code_samples/es6v2/components/Histogram/Histogram.js)

 Pretty long for a functional component.
 Most of it goes into deciding how much precision to render in the label, so it's okay.